Can Essential Oils Help You Relax?

 Relaxing Oil #2 – Bergamot Mint Essential Oil

 Don’t confuse Bergamot Mint Essential Oil with Bergamot essential oil.
 While Bergamot (Citrus bergamia) is cold-pressed from the rind of the Bergamot orange, Bergamot Mint (Mentha citrata) is distilled from the leaves and flowering tops of a member of the mint family.
 This essential oil is only recently appearing on the popular market in the USA.
-We find it’s aroma to be sweet, herbaceous, a bit fruity, and cheerful.
+We find its aroma to be sweet, herbaceous, a bit fruity, and cheerful.
 It’s become one of our favorites scents and we think it has unrealized potential for natural perfumers and will build a following as more people become familiar with it.
-A section was deleted here.
 It has not been widely used here but we feel that it’s a “little gem” that deserves to be utilized more often.
-In our trials of this essential oil we have found it to have a wonderful uplifting and relaxing effect.
+In our trials of this essential oil, we have found it to have a wonderful uplifting and relaxing effect.

 Relaxing Oil #3 – Frankincense Essential Oil

 Frankincense resin, from which the essential oil is distilled, has long been considered sacred in many cultures and both the resin and the essential oil are often used to facilitate meditative states.
 Frankincense is one of our personal favorites for the relaxing, calming and centering effects we experience when using it.

 Relaxing Oil #4 – Roman Chamomile Essential Oil

 Roman Chamomile (Chamaemelum nobile or Anthemis nobilis) essential oil offers anti-anxiety and calming benefits.
 It’s steam distilled from the flowers, and a little goes a very long way.
 Its scent can be quite strong, so it’s best to use in small proportion with other oils – it blends well with galbanum, eucalyptus, lavender, jasmine, neroli, and clary sage.